JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 * Website single sign-on.
 Daniel Kraft's NameID is an interesting proof-of-concept of this, but it is questionable whether OpenID or a Firefox extension are the best ways to do this.
 For example, TLS CCA (client certificate authentication) and FIDO have been suggested as more standard alternatives.
 * OpenSSH client login.
-* Bitmessage.
+* [Bitmessage](https://bitmessage.org/).
 Daniel Kraft implemented a proof-of-concept that is now part of Bitmessage, but it could be significantly improved, e.g. by implementing reverse lookups (Bitmessage addresses to Namecoin identities).
 Be careful about blockchain bloat; it might be more scalable to implement reverse lookups in the Bitmessage protocol rather than the Namecoin blockchain.
 * OTR (Off The Record Messaging) and OMEMO.
 Daniel Kraft implemented a proof-of-concept for Pidgin, but his code is obsolete, and Pidgin itself is no longer considered particularly safe.
 There are lots of IM clients that support OTR or OMEMO; adding Namecoin support to one of them would be beneficial.
 * OpenPGP.
-Phelix implemented a proof-of-concept of a Namecoin OpenPGP keyserver, but it is based on outdated code and might benefit from a fresh attempt.
+Phelix implemented a proof-of-concept of a Namecoin OpenPGP keyserver, but it is based on outdated code and might benefit from a fresh attempt.  <!--
 * Ricochet.  **TODO: Check with Special about whether this is a good idea for 2018.**
 * Tox.  **TODO: Check with Tox devs about whether this is a good idea for 2018.**
 * Ring.  **TODO: Check with Ring devs about whether this is a good idea for 2018.**
-* Matrix.  **TODO: Check with Matrix devs about whether this is a good idea for 2018**
+* Matrix.  **TODO: Check with Matrix devs about whether this is a good idea for 2018** -->
 * Cryptocurrency addresses.
 May be relevant to the work by Netki and by [Monero's OpenAlias project](https://www.openalias.org/).

 **Difficulty**: Easy-Medium